caledezma/POM/README.md

 # POM
 Populations of models for cardiac electrophysiology

-Use the MATLAB function generatePoM() to create a population of cardiac electrophysiology models using either the ORd or the TP06 models.
-Details on using the generation function can be found in its documentation.
+Use the MATLAB function generatePoM() to create a population of cardiac electrophysiology models (POM) using either the ORd or the TP06 model.
+The POM can then be calibrated to some experimental data by using the calibratePoM() function.
+Details on using the generation and calibration functions, as well as how to save the data, can be found in the functions' documentation.
+To understand what are POM and experimentally-calibrated POM, please read the paper cited at the end of this file.

+Three sample activation-recovery interval data are provided in the ARIdata folder.
+These data have been acquired as explained in the paper mentioned at the end of this file.
+Any use of these data and functions must cite that paper; check this repository regularly, as more papers, which must also be cited, are being prepared.

 More population-based analyses to come....